The Critical Role Of GDPR Data Protection Officer

 • Gaming

-Companies can err on the side of caution and decide to enlist the help of a DPO, but finding the best person for the task is not easy, for several reasons.
-The DPO and its responsibilities have great importance in an organization.
+Companies often opt for a cautious approach and choose to engage a Data Protection Officer (DPO); however, identifying the most suitable candidate for this role can be challenging for various reasons.
+The DPO and its responsibilities have great importance in an organisation.
 Therefore, a company must hire the most suited individual for the post.

 According to the regulations, the data protection officer must have expert knowledge in the protection of data.
 Fundamentally, he has three primary responsibilities, which demand to be handled only by an expert in GDPR: